PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 paths and characterize the guarded reconciliation result without changing the combined predicate.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback SE/FC/Gather reconciliation characterization checkpoint

+The fallback boundary samples `fallback_se_fc_gather_tensor_count` before the SINet shuffle and SE/FC/Gather owners.
+Its predicate combines all three exact rewrite counters with `len(fallback_ir.tensors) < fallback_se_fc_gather_tensor_count`, so zero-rewrite pruning is also covered.
+This is complete mutation evidence for the existing reconciliation guard.

+The guarded reconciliation return is discarded.
+A strict expected-failure AST contract requires `_fallback_se_fc_gather_static_shape_stats`, initialized with both zero keys and replaced by an opt-in complete result only when the existing combined predicate is true.
+It freezes every predicate term and the following placeholder-MatMul boundary.

+Focused safety-fallback and SE/FC/Gather characterization is `18 passed, 1
+xfailed`.
+The broader sequential fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `462 passed, 1 xfailed in 27.24s`.
+Ruff and whitespace validation pass.

+At implementation, add only this result plumbing.
+Do not change the SINet, SE/FC, Gather, pruning, tensor-delta, cluster, or guard contracts.
+Validate the complete owner suites, safety fallback, static reconciliation, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.